 Specifications as mail

-Firstly, mark an email as important (not really effective as everyone does that)
+Firstly, mark an email as important (not very effective as everyone does that)

 Awesome specifications v1.0.docx

-- One of your colleague modifies it, adds a line at the beginning of the document to explain the changes he or she did and increments the version number in the document's name before sending back the document to everyone
+- One of your colleagues modifies it, adds a line at the beginning of the document to explain the changes he or she did, and increments the version number in the document's name before sending back the document to everyone

 - The document continues to live like that for a while as you and your colleagues are modifying it

-- You end up having many versions of the same document in your email box, and a specifications document which starts by 3 pages of history explaining the changes between versions
+- You end up having many versions of the same document in your email box, and a specifications document that starts with 3 pages of history explaining the changes between versions

-Well that is not a very environmental friendly way of handling specifications versioning but it works fine as long as everyone takes the latest version of the specifications before modifying it and that 2 people do not do changes simultaneously.
+Well, that is not a very environmentally friendly way of handling specifications versioning but it works fine as long as everyone takes the latest version of the specifications before modifying it and that 2 people do not do changes simultaneously.

 Bugs as mail

-Bugs as mail is really similar to specifications as mail.
-The concept is to use email instead of using any bug tracker like Jira, Azure Boards or GitHub issues.
-Why would you bother to create a bug in a bug tracker and provide all the required information ?
+Bugs as mail are similar to specifications as mail.
+The concept is to use email instead of using any bug tracker like Jira, Azure Boards, or GitHub issues.
+Why would you bother to create a bug in a bug tracker and provide all the required information?
 If you spotted a bug, you do not want to wait for this bug to be planned on a sprint depending on its priority, to wait for it to be assigned to someone, and even less to have to regularly check the status of the bug to know if it has been corrected.
 It is much easier to directly send an email to the developer you think can help you and exchange by email until it gets solved.